FSA Research Project 2020

 The FSA Research Project is an excellent opportunity to provide answers to your business questions.
 We deliver tailor made professional consultancy services and research reports for companies with international aspirations.
 As the FSA operates on a non-profit basis, company specific research can be conducted at a competitive price.
-The quality is guaranteed by years of experience, the careful selection of the researchers, seminars and language courses from knowledgeable experts, and guidance by the best professors the city of Amsterdam has to offer.
+The quality is guaranteed careful selection of the researchers, by years of experience, seminars and language courses from knowledgeable experts.
+Above all this, we are guided by top strategy consulting firms and the best professors that the city of Amsterdam has to offer.

-The Financial Study Association of Amsterdam is one of the largest associations for financial and economic oriented students with over 4200 members.
-The FSA serves as intermediary between students and companies by organizing 20 different projects in the areas of Accounting, Banking & Finance, Consultancy and Investments.
+The Financial Study association Amsterdam (FSA) is connected to the University of Amsterdam and VU University.
+The FSA is the largest association for financial and economic oriented students in the Netherlands, counting over 4500 members.
+The FSA serves as intermediary between students and companies by organizing 21 different projects in the areas of finance, business, accountancy, consultancy and economics.
 For more information please visit: www.fsa.nl

 The aim of the FSA Research Project is to provide consultancy services to multinational corporations with a team of student consultants.
 Each year a team of 18 students is carefully selected to participate in the project.
 The team will be dedicated to the acquisition and completion of nine different assignments.
 During the whole process the students will be trained by a number of leading companies to improve their skills and knowledge relevant to the project.

-Each year the research project visits a rapidly developing country in order to explore investment opportunities for companies with international aspirations.
-Destination of choice for 2019 is Mexico.
+Each year the research project involves a rapidly developing country in order to explore investment opportunities for companies with international aspirations.
+The 2020 destination for the Research Project is: Chile.

-In conclusion, the conditions for investors in Mexico are improving.
-Due to its growth potential, it is a very promising country for the FSA Research Project 2019.
-It offers investors from the Netherlands various opportunities to expand their working activity in Mexico.
+With 19 million inhabitants, a stable economy, and increasing growth potential, Chile is a promising country for the FSA Research Project 2020.
+It offers investors from the Netherlands various opportunities to expand their working activities in Chile.

 In order to assure high quality research being conducted, the Research Project for years has had the ability to rely on the support of seasoned professionals from both the academic and professional field.